ethyca/fides/docs/fidesops/docs/guides/storage.md

 ![Storage Destinations](../img/storage_destinations.png "Storage Destinations")

 Multiple destinations can be configured, each of which might be used by different rules.
-Read more about configuring rules [here]() # todo: add link
+Read more about configuring rules [here](./policies.md)

 Each unique destination is configured using a "StorageConfig", which you can create and manage via the API.

 To configure a StorageConfig, you'll first need to choose a storage destination type.
 Fidesops currently supports the following types:

+- **local** - This saves upload packages locally, generating a `fides_uploads` directory at the root of this project.
+This destination type should be used only for testing purposes, never to process real-world access requests.
-- **S3** - S3 upload is straightforward, in which files are uploaded in an S3 bucket of your choosing upon completion of Access requests.
+- **S3** - S3 upload is straightforward, in which files are uploaded in an S3 bucket of your choosing upon completion of access requests.
 Use S3 if you simply need a place to store those files.
 - **OneTrust** - A OneTrust storage destination should be configured if you wish to use Fidesops to process requests from an existing OneTrust integration.
 Read more about how our OneTrust integration works [here](./onetrust.md)
-- **local** - This saves upload packages locally, generating a `fides_uploads` directory at the root of this project.
-This destination type should be used only for testing purposes, never to process real-world Access requests.

 ## Configuration

 Let's get started.
-To create a new StorageConfig, use the following endpoint ([api docs here](http://0.0.0.0:8080/docs#/Storage/put_config_api_v1_storage_config_put)):
+To create a new StorageConfig, use the following endpoint ([API docs here](/api#operations-Storage-put_config_api_v1_storage_config_put/)):

 ```bash
   PUT {host}/api/v1/storage/config